PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation.rst

 Periodic Update
 ---------------

 Inside the periodic a robot pose must be given to the vision simulation to generate the frames.
-This is outside the scope of the current article but there are examples of how that can be simulated in the official photon vision documentation [here](https://docs.photonvision.org/en/latest/docs/programming/photonlib/simulation.html).

 This can either be a Pose3d or Pose2d.